clay-wangzhi/ansible-collection-devops/README.md

 ## Author

-This collection was created in 2019 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/) and [Ansible for Kubernetes](https://www.ansibleforkubernetes.com).
+This collection was created in 2021 by Clay.